 Each of the wines in this group comes from the Italian Piedmont, a land of sprawling green hills nearly completely covered by a patchwork of vineyards.
 The craggy, snow-capped Alps float in the distance to the north and west.
 Everywhere you look there are rows of vines folded into the next hillside.

-But there are some really cool wines being made with these varietals, which aren't part of the export identity.
-Wine that feels fresh and contemporary, every bit as compelling as star wines from other regions.
+But there are some seriously cool wines being made with these varieties that are not part of the export identity.
+Wines that feel fresh and contemporary, every bit as compelling as star wines from other parts of the globe.
 And this is the key.
-If not for the very large shadow cast by the towering figures of Barolo and Barbaresco, these so-called minor wines would light the way.
+If not for the very large shadow cast by the towering figures of Barolo and Barbaresco, these so-called minor wines would light the way toward a different kind of Piedmont stardom.

-The beauty of Piedmont's lesser-known varietals — the reason I was tempted to think of them as oddballs — is that they only thrive in this one place, their place of origin.
-They are as captivating for their particular sense of land and culture as they are for their grace and intensity.
-Like certain country folk I've known, they don't travel all that well.
-If we want to experience their charms we have to make the effort to go to them.
+The beauty of these grape varieties - and the varietal wines made from them - derives from the way each expresses its place of origin.
+They are as captivating for their particular sense of land and culture as they are for their general grace and intensity.
+Like certain country folk I've known, they don't travel all that much.
+If we want to encounter their charms we have to make the effort to go to them.

 Or at least put ourselves in the traveler's mindset.

 Because the charms are real.
 And once you find them, you realize how lovely and accessible they can be.
-They'll surprise you with their wit, as it were.
+They'll surprise you with their wit.
 Startle you with an off-color joke.
 Show you the wisdom in a way of life not your own.

 For those of us who like to find beauty in out of the way places, this dreamy cohort is worth the trip.